JonDotsoy/frame/README.md

 ## Philosophy

 TomTS is oriented to optimize general processes not helpful to productivity.
-Since the injection of dependencies or the creating of service controller.
+Since the injection of dependencies or the creation of HTTP services controller.